 Spouse Dies During Divorce

 If one spouse dies, before a California Family court enters a final judgment, the case is dismissed.
 Once you file for divorce, you and your spouse are considered to be separated.
 Even though you are separated, the “marital status” continues to exist until a California court enters a final judgment of dissolution or one spouse dies.
-In California, you must wait at least six months before your divorce is finalized, and during this time the surviving spouse will still be legally married and will be entitled to their share of the deceased spouse’s estate in a California Probate Court action.
+In California, you must wait at least six months and one day before your divorce is finalized, and during this time the surviving spouse will still be legally married and will be entitled to their share of the deceased spouse’s estate in a California Probate Court action.

 When a spouse dies, their estate will be distributed according to California intestate laws if they did not have a will or trust.
 Otherwise, the estate will be distributed according to the provisions in the will or trust.
 California intestacy rules provide that when one spouse dies, all of that spouse’s community property is awarded to the surviving spouse.
 The surviving spouse will need to file a California Spousal Petition in the probate court to establish ownership of community property.
 All of the deceased spouse’s separate property is awarded to the surviving spouse if the deceased spouse has no “heir;” living children, parents, brothers, sisters, or children of a deceased brother or sister.
 The surviving spouse receives one-half of the deceased spouse’s separate property if the deceased spouse has one heir.
 The surviving spouse received one-third of the deceased spouse’s separate property if the deceased spouse has two or more heirs.

 When a spouse dies, they may have, during their lifetime, created a will or trust.
 If so, the provisions of either the will or trust will be executed by the will administrator or the trustee of the trust.
 The deceased spouse can leave their half of community property and all of their separate property to anyone they choose using a will or a trust.